 The Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington DC 20036-1120, phone (202) 887-6791, fax: (202) 887-8476.

 The College is registered by the New York State Education Department and the International Center for English as a Second language is a member of the American Association of Intensive English Programs.

 Concordia is a four-year, coeducational liberal arts college sponsored by The Lutheran Church—Missouri Synod and a member of the Concordia University System.
-It is chartered by the Board of Regents of the University of the State of New York to offer both associate and bachelor degrees.
+It is chartered by the Board of Regents of the University of the State of New York to offer both associate, bachelor and master degrees.

 Concordia, founded in 1881 as Concordia Progymnasium, received its original charter from the state regents in 1936.
 From 1918 to 1969, it was called Concordia Collegiate Institute; in 1969, the preparatory school was closed and the present name of the College was authorized by a charter change.
 In 1972, the state regents authorized the College to grant the baccalaureate degree.
 In 2011, the State Regents authorized the College to grant the master's degree.

 Concordia College is an Equal Opportunity/Affirmative Action employer.